enkidevs/curriculum/lua/roblox-studio/vector3-i/vector3-syntax-iii.md

 ## Revision

-Finish the code such that the orientation of the objet changes 240 degrees in the Z-axis and 79 degrees in the X-Axis.
+Finish the code such that the orientation of the object changes 240 degrees in the Z-axis and 79 degrees in the X-Axis.

 ```lua
 partVariable.Orientation = Vector3.new(???, ???, ???)